Roman Shvartsman: Monuments to the victims of the Holocaust

 According to Roman Shvartsman, about 240,000 Jews were killed by the Nazis in the territory of Transnistria.
 In 2015 in the village of Gvozdavka 2 a mass grave was discovered with the remains of about 3,500 Jews.
 Later a memorial sign was placed there.

 In an interview with the Associated Press, Roman Shvartsman said:

 The creation of a Museum of the Holocaust

-The official opening of the Holocaust Museum in Odessa took place on June 22, 2009.
+The official opening of the Holocaust Museum in Odesa took place on June 22, 2009.

 The Chairman of the Association of former concentration camp prisoners and ghetto, Roman Shvartsman noted:

 For the time being the Museum presents more than 4,000 exhibits.
 A few years after the opening, the Museum was visited by about 20,000 people from around the world: ambassadors, diplomats, leaders of the city and region, students and schoolchildren and just people, who remember or want to know about that terrible tragedy, which is called the Holocaust.

+International conferences

+In October 2022, Roman Shvartsman, head of the Odesa Regional Association of Jewish Former Prisoners of Ghettos and Concentration Camps, took part in the international conference "International Law Against Genocide.
+International Conference on Russia's War Against Ukraine", initiated by the organization Zentrum Liberale Moderne in cooperation with the Raoul Wallenberg Center for Human Rights, Atlantic Council, Ukrainian Jewish Encounter.

+On January 27, 2023, at the invitation of the Vice President of the Bundestag, Katrin Göring-Eckardt, Roman Schwartzman was a guest of honor at the rostrum of the German Parliament and delivered a speech to the German parliamentarians.